The first law of differential entropy and holographic complexity: Conclusion and outlook

 \section{Conclusion and outlook}

 In this paper we found a first law-like relation in CFT$_2$ which is dual to the first law of causal diamonds in AdS$_3$.
 Using a fixed coordinate approach, we obtained the bulk first law for the specific example of a disk inside a time slice of AdS$_3$, where the perturbed geometry is AdS$_3$ with a point mass.
 This complements the derivation of the first law of causal diamonds from the covariant phase space formalism in~\cite{Jacobson:2018ahi}.
 In our search for the boundary first law we considered three types of independent variations: a change of state, a change of subregion size and a change of the central charge of the~CFT.
 The resulting boundary first law relates the variations of the differential entropy, holographic complexity, the central charge and the scaling dimension of the perturbed state.
-Remarkably, there is no term proportional to the variation of the subregion size in the first law, although the variations of the differential entropy and complexity separately do depend on the interval size.
-This is related in AdS to the vanishing of the combination $\delta_\chi A - k \delta_\chi V$ for the maximal slice of spherical causal diamonds for variations induced by a diffeomorphism $\chi$.
+Remarkably, there is no term proportional to the variation of $\alpha$ in the first law, although the variations of the differential entropy and complexity separately do depend on the interval size.
+This is because the $\alpha$ variation cancels between the two terms due to a natural choice of relative coefficient.
+In AdS it is related to the vanishing of the combination $\delta_\chi A - k \delta_\chi V$ for the maximal slice of spherical causal diamonds for variations induced by a diffeomorphism $\chi$.

 We emphasize that the first law of differential entropy is a new relation in holographic two-dimensional CFTs.
 A similar first law in quantum information theory has been widely studied in the AdS/CFT literature, the `first law of entanglement', which relates the variation of the entanglement entropy to the variation of the expectation value of the modular Hamiltonian.
 The first law of entanglement has many applications, both in quantum field theory and in AdS/CFT, and perhaps the first law of differential entropy could find a similar wide applicability.
 Both first laws are not standard thermodynamic relations, since the entropy and energy that appear in both variational relations are not standard thermodynamic quantities (except for special subsystems, such as spherical subregions in a global vacuum CFT, which are thermodynamic systems).
 The first law of entanglement entropy is a quantum generalization of the first law of thermodynamics for density matrices.
 Similarly, the first law of differential entropy can perhaps be formulated as a variational relation in quantum information theory, although this requires further study since differential entropy has not been investigated for non-holographic CFTs (or QFTs).